holdenweb/textual-forms/README.md

 ![Screenshot of forms.py in action](images/screenshot.gif "forms.py demo")

+### Testing

+A Makefile with two targets exists. `make test` runs pytest, reporting each test on its own line. `make coverage` runs pytest and reports on current test suite coverage.

 ### Architecture

 Note that by no means all aspects of the architecture are yet implemented, and there is rather more to do than described here to turn this into something that people will want to use.
 Hence the need for help.

 The Form class is the basis of forms development; Forms contain one or more Fields, each of which is associated with a Widget instance, which may be of